volkandindar/agartha/README.md

 <img width="1000" alt="Matrix Details" src="https://github.com/volkandindar/agartha/assets/50321735/4418ad6f-cd24-425e-bd3b-00dfdfda8c4f">

 After clicking 'RUN', the tool will fill user and URL matrix with different colors.
 Besides the user colors, you will see orange, yellow and red cells.
-The URL address does not belong to the user and the cell color is:
+The URL address does not belong to the user, and if the cell color is:
 - Yellow, because the response returns 'HTTP 302' with authentication/authorization concerns
 - Orange, because the response returns 'HTTP 200' but different content length, with authentication/authorization concerns
 - Red, because the response returns 'HTTP 200' and same content length, with authentication/authorization concerns